New Zealand wren: Distribution and habitat

 The New Zealand wrens are endemic and restricted to the main and offshore islands of New Zealand; they have not been found on any of the outer islands such as the Chatham Islands or the Kermadec Islands.
-Prior to the arrival of humans in New Zealand (about A.D.
-1280), they had a widespread distribution across both the North and South Islands and on Stewart Island/Rakiura.
+Prior to the arrival of humans in New Zealand (about 1280 CE), they had a widespread distribution across both the North and South Islands and on Stewart Island.
 The range of the rifleman and bushwren included southern beech forest and podocarp-broadleaf forest, with the range of the bushwren also including coastal forest and scrub, particularly the Stewart Island subspecies.
 Currently, the New Zealand rock wren is confined to alpine and subalpine zones (900–2500 m altitude) on the South Island.
 It is possible that the species was once present in the North Island, although this has never been proven.
 Lyall's wren was once thought to have been restricted to the tiny Stephens Island in Cook Strait, but fossil evidence has shown the species was once widespread in both the North and South Islands.
 The stout-legged wren was similarly found on both islands, but fossils of the long-billed wren have only been found in the South Island.
 Fossils of the long-billed wren are far less common than those of the other species, in fact, its bones are the rarest fossil finds in New Zealand.

 After the wave of extinctions and range contractions caused by the arrival of mammals in New Zealand, the New Zealand wrens have a much reduced range.
 The New Zealand rock wren is now restricted to the South Island and is declining in numbers.
 The range of the rifleman initially contracted with the felling of forests for agriculture, but it has also expanded its range of habitats by moving into plantations of introduced exotic pines, principally the Monterey pine.
 It also enters other human-modified habitat when it adjoins native forest.

 Like all New Zealand passerines, the New Zealand wrens are sedentary and are not thought to undertake any migrations.
 It is not known if the extinct species migrated, but it is considered highly unlikely, as three of the extinct species were flightless.
 The situation with the New Zealand rock wren is an ornithological mystery, as they are thought to live above the snow line where obtaining food during the winter would be extremely difficult.
 Searches have found no evidence that they move altitudinally during the winter, but they are also absent from their normal territories.
 They may enter a state of torpor (like the hummingbirds of the Americas or a number of Australian passerines) during at least part of the winter, but this has not yet been proved.